The concept of Supply Crates or Loot Boxes first appeared in video games back in 2004. A supply crate issues a virtual item on activation.

 This can help with achieving the team's objective.

-In the Battlefield Sports live gaming system Supply Crates are used in the Battlefield Royale LIVE theme.
+The Battlefield Sports live gaming system uses Supply Crates in the Battlefield Royale LIVE theme.

 The rarity level of the weapon impacts how frequently it is found in a Supply Crate.

-Unlike other genres, armor does not absorb damage so there is no damage reduction, instead, gamers have shield points that act like additional hit points.
+Armor does not absorb damage unlike other genres, so there is no damage reduction.
+Instead, gamers have shield points that act like additional hit points.

-The SATR3 has variable damage, including splash damage with RPGs and Grenade Launcher.
+The SATR3's damage is variable, including splash damage from RPGs and Grenade launchers.
 Some aids provide shield hit points.

 In this theme, it is expected gamers will have multiple simulated weapons.

 The Royale LIVE theme introduces automatic slot management.
-All weapons are ranked and the SATR3 system automatically gives the player access to the best weapon on their gaming gun's slot.
-If the player has a great weapon but no ammunition, then the system will allocate the player the best weapon they have that has ammo.
+All weapons are ranked, and the SATR3 system automatically gives the player access to the best weapon in their gaming gun's slot.
+If the player has a great weapon but no ammunition, the system will allocate the player the best weapon they have that has ammo.

 In other words, in the automatic slot management system, a player's best emulation will automatically be accessed first.

-When a new weapon is added or the current weapon runs out of ammunition, the system will automatically place the highest-ranked weapon into the current slot.
+When a new weapon is added or the current weapon runs out of ammunition, the system automatically places the highest-ranked weapon in the current slot.

-Four slots are reserved for the different types of aids the gamer may get.
+Four slots are reserved for the different aids the gamer may get.

-Weapons do significantly more damage in this genre which means weapons from this genre should not be used with other genres.
+Weapons do significantly more damage in this gaming theme, which means they should not be used with weapons from other genres.

-By default, starting hit points for a gamer is 100.
+By default, the starting hit point for a gamer is 100.

-Gamers can obtain aids to raise their shield points up to 100.
+Gamers can obtain aids to raise their shield points to 100.

-On a player's display LINE 3 will show what supplies they have in real-time.
-It will scroll through each slot that has ammunition showing what is in that slot and how much ammunition it has.
+On a player's display, LINE 3 will show their supplies in real time.
+It will scroll through each ammunition slot, showing what is in that slot and how much ammunition it has.

 This is especially useful to see what aids like bandages are available to the gamer.

-The Battlefield Operator can set how frequently the Supply Crate will refresh.
-By default, it is every 15 seconds.
-The Operator can also set whether or not the crate will auto-emit infrared signals for upgrades.If “Auto.
-Emit” is off, during a live game, then:
+The Battlefield Operator can set how frequently the Supply Crate refreshes.
+By default, it does so every 15 seconds.
+The Operator can also set whether or not the crate will auto-emit infrared signals for upgrades.If "Auto Emit" is off during a live game, then:

-Weapons, Ammunition, and Aids have a rarity property that is the probability they will appear in a Supply Crate.
+Weapons, Ammunition, and Aids have a rarity property: the probability they will appear in a Supply Crate.

 RARITY PROBABILITY